blackHatMonkey/RoboPhisher/docs/phishing_scenarios.rst

 Templates
 -----------

-Wifiphisher supports community-built templates for different phishing scenarios.
+RoboPhisher supports community-built templates for different phishing scenarios.
 Currently, the following phishing scenarios are in place